greenpeace/gpes-bigquery-recipes/upload-from-salesforce.md

 # Upload from Salesforce

 We use Salesforce as our CRM.
+Sometimes it's useful to export dara from Salesforce and analyse it in BigQuery.

 ## 1 - Export from Salesforce